Are you planning a trip to Italy? Looking for the best travel books for Italy?

 This post may contain affiliate links that will give me a commission at no additional charge to you.

-If you are planning on visiting more than one city in Italy, I recommend getting a guidebook that will cover the entire country.
+If you are planning on visiting more than one city in Italy, I recommend getting an Italy guidebook that will cover the entire country.

 On our last trip to Italy we went to the following cities: